annotation/text-fabric/docs/applib/settings.md

 ---

+### `hidden`

+Plain and pretty: whether nodes of this type must be hidden by default.
+See for example the bhsa, where the `atom` types are hidden by default.

+The user of the app can selectively mark any node type (except the slot type) as hidden, by means of `hiddenTypes` in `tf.applib.displaysettings`.

+The user can also switch between showing and hiding hidden node types by passing the display option `hideTypes=False` or `hideTypes=True`.

+Default
+:   boolean `false`

+---

 ### `isBig`

 If `true`, then this type counts as a big type in plain displays.

 Default
 :   boolean `false`

+---

+### `label, template`

+Node contribution for plain and pretty displays (template is for plain displays, label is for pretty displays).

+You can have features filled in by mentioning them by name in the template, e.g.
+`{name1} - {name2}`.

+If you specify `true` as the template or label, the node information will be the result of:

+*   section and structure types nodes: a heading
+*   other nodes: plain text of the node

+Default:
+:   string

+    *   `true` for the slot type
+    *   `true` for the section and structure types
+    *   `""` for all other types

 ---